 The Anti-bullying Alliance defines bullying as:

-Our Anti-Bullying Ambassadors aim to ensure that children at Mount Pleasant feel happy and safe in school.
-They work to promote appropriate strategies for dealing with instances of bullying behaviour in and around school, including while using the internet.
+Our Anti-bullying Ambassadors aim to ensure that children at Mount Pleasant feel happy and safe in school.
+They work to promote appropriate strategies for dealing with instances of bullying behaviour around school, including while using the internet.

 Is it bullying?